aj-shivali/hackerrankproblems/README.md

 <p>
   <img scr="https://tenor.com/7o4w.gif">
 </p>

 ### Why this repository?
 This repository is for personal learning and future references.
 If it could be of any help to anyone, I would be more than happy.

-***"Please try to solve the problem yourself first, only then proceed to finf the solution.
+***"Please try to solve the problem yourself first, only then proceed to find the solution.
 BE FAITHFUL TO YOURSELF."***